rashidis/project_planner/README.md

 An intelligent AI-powered assistant designed to streamline project planning and team collaboration through automated task extraction and smart suggestions.

+The system contains two agentic graphs, one planner, and one executer.

+- If a chat_log is provided for the system, the planner will call the executer to execute the following tasks:
+   - generate tasks from the chat_log with specific details like assignee, deadline, status and ...
+   - generate a summary and next steps from the chat logs.

+   once the tasks and summary are created, planner will call suggestor.
+   - The suggestor is connected to a retrieval node which uses a pinecone assistant with some gpt generated points of improvement (these docs are going to act as a repository of previous projects info).
+It will retrieve points of improvement per task (based on similarity of the task and chunks in the docs)
+   - will use the tasks and summary and retrieved results to output points of improvements on the current plan.

+- If a user message is provided to the systemThe planner first makes an intent detection to distinguish between generic and followup questions.
+   - If generic, goes to generator for a general response directly.
+   - if follow-up, uses the generated tasks, summary and improvement points to provide follow up response

 ## Features

 - **Automated Task Extraction**: Converts meeting transcripts and chat logs into structured task lists